Reward-Robust RLHF in LLMs: Introduction

 In this paper, we propose a reward-robust RLHF framework to overcome this challenge.
-To enhance the model's robustness to the reward signal while avoiding an overly conservative optimization process, we introduce a novel optimization objective that balances performance and robustness: $J_{\lambda}(\theta)=\lambda J_{\text{perform}}(\theta) + (1-\lambda) J_{\text{robust}}(\theta)$ (\ref{equ:robustness-performance trade-off}).
-Here, $J_{\text{perform}}(\theta)$ measures the nominal performance, based on signals from a nominal reward model that is used as an approximation of the golden one regardless of the uncertainty, while $J_{\text{robust}}(\theta)$ assesses the worst-case performance across all possible reward functions within an uncertainty set.
+To enhance the model's robustness to the reward signal while avoiding an overly conservative optimization process, we introduce a novel objective that strikes a balance between performance and robustness.
+The performance component is guided by a nominal RM, which serves as an approximation of the ideal reward function.
+Meanwhile, the robustness component accounts for worst-case scenarios by considering the uncertainty in the reward functions.
 To capture both the nominal reward and the uncertainty, we introduce Bayesian Reward Model Ensembles (BRME).
 BRME utilizes a multi-head RM, where each head outputs the mean and standard deviation (std) of a Gaussian distribution, from which the final reward is sampled.
-The model is trained using Mean Square Error (MSE) loss.
-BRME has two main advantages over traditional RM that is trained with MLE loss and generates a single scalar as the reward: 1) We prove that the std can reflect the confidence of the head on its output reward, thus the output with the lowest std can be reasonably chosen as the nominal reward.
-2) We show that both the coverage of the reward distribution and the accuracy on preference testset are superior to that with the traditional RMs.
+BRME has two main advantages over traditional RM that generates a single scalar as the reward: First, we demonstrate that std can reflect the confidence of each head in its output reward, allowing the output with the lowest std to be reasonably selected as the nominal reward.
+Additionally, we show that BRME outperforms traditional RMs in both the coverage of the reward distribution and accuracy on preference test sets.
 Ablation study on the RM training supports the claims above.
-The proposed reward-robust RLHF framework consistently outperforms standard RLHF across 16 widely-used benchmarks.
+The proposed reward-robust RLHF framework consistently outperforms standard RLHF across several widely-used benchmarks.
 In long run training processes, the proposed method shows stronger stability and better performance compared with the baselines.